dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ### Business Insights

-**This is a structural retention pattern, not a crisis.** Every cohort follows the same curve regardless of when they joined or whether revenue was growing at 75% or approaching 0%.
-Retention isn't getting worse.
-But it's also never gotten better.
+**This is a structural retention pattern.** Every cohort follows the same curve regardless of when they joined or whether revenue was growing at 75% or approaching 0%.
+Retention isn't getting worse, but it's also never gotten better.
 No product change, no pricing shift, nothing in six years of data moved the needle on customer stickiness.
 The business has a fixed customer lifecycle, and it hasn't been disrupted.

 **The intervention window is Q+1 through Q+5.** If a marketing director had budget for one retention initiative, the drop-off analysis says to spend it early.
 Fifty percent of total churn happens in the first five quarters.
 By the time a customer reaches Q+8, they've either committed or they're gone.
 A loyalty program, a personalized re-engagement campaign, or a subscription offer would have the highest ROI if deployed within the first year of a customer's lifecycle, not as a win-back effort after they've already lapsed.

 **Combined with Part 2, this reframes the YoY deceleration.** Part 2 showed revenue growth slowing from ~75% to near-zero.
 Part 3 shows that the retention curve hasn't changed.
-That means the deceleration isn't a retention problem.
-It's an acquisition problem, a ceiling problem, or both.
+That means the deceleration isn't a retention problem; it's an acquisition problem, a ceiling problem, or both.
 The business can't grow by keeping customers longer (the lifecycle is fixed).
 Growth has to come from acquiring more customers, increasing spend per customer during the active window, or expanding into new segments.
-The solution isn't a win-back email campaign.
-It's a top-of-funnel or product expansion strategy.

 **In a real-world engagement, the next steps would be clear.** An exit survey deployed at Q+3, just before the steepest drop, would capture why customers leave while they're still engaged enough to respond.
 A small incentive (discount on next purchase, entry into a drawing) would boost response rates.
 Is it price?
 Catalog gaps?
 A competitor offering a better experience?
 The data tells us *when* they leave.
 Only qualitative research tells us *why*.
 Additionally, breaking this analysis down by country and by genre would reveal whether the uniform decay holds across segments or masks meaningful variation, a question the Tableau dashboard in the next phase is designed to answer.